-Vaccine supply hinders expanding beyond 100 million shots goal, Biden health official says
+Vaccine supply hinders expanding beyond goal of 100 million shots, Biden health official says

 In her interview on “Fox News Sunday,” Walensky said health officials are increasing their surveillance and study of variants and are monitoring their effect on the vaccines.
 She called their emergence a signal that “we need to get more vaccine out there.”

-Referring to supply constraints, Walensky said the Biden administration is working with manufacturers to address issues, and hopes production will be scaled up “dramatically” by March.
+Referring to supply constraints, Walensky said the Biden administration is working with manufacturers to address issues and hopes production will be scaled up “dramatically” by March.

-“One of the biggest problems right now is I can’t tell you how much vaccine we have, and if I can’t tell it to you, then I can’t tell it to the governors, and I can’t tell it to the state health officials,” Walensky said.
+“One of the biggest problems right now is, I can’t tell you how much vaccine we have, and if I can’t tell it to you, then I can’t tell it to the governors, and I can’t tell it to the state health officials,” Walensky said.

 That lack of data, she said, is making it harder for state leaders to effectively plan vaccine distribution.